wzhu8041/Madness-Volatility/README.md

 - created a "madness" value by taking 2 to the power of the difference in seeding plus the round (1 being the round of 64, 2 being the round of 32, and so on)
 - graphs the upsets by year and the AP changes by year (normalized in case we wanted to compare the two).

-The error in cell 16 is just due to not being able to find the scraped files.
-This should be resolved by running the code again.

-Also I added an infographic that I completed to capture the information